Powered by

 Revive the Maihar Band

-In the month of August, the government decided to establish the Maihar Band Gurukul to revive the Maihar Band.
-Under this scheme, the government will provide assistance of Rs 10,000 per month to the students for learning under Gurukul.
+In August, the government decided to establish the Maihar Band Gurukul to revive the Maihar Band.
+Under this scheme, the government will assist Rs 10,000 per month to the students for learning under Gurukul.
 Whereas Gurus will be given Rs 37 thousand 500.
 However, Ramayan Prasad Chaturvedi believes that to bring the Maihar Band back to that level, gurus who have been teaching for many years should be brought into the band instead of new ones.